mildgrim/sensu-slack-handler/README.md

 Flags:
-  -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Slack notification output template, in Golang text/template format (default "{{ .Check.Output }}")
+  -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Teams notification output template, in Golang text/template format (default "{{ .Check.Output }}")
   -h, --help                          help for sensu-teams-handler -i, --icon-url string               A URL to an image to use as the user avatar (default "https://www.sensu.io/img/sensu-logo.png")
   -u, --username string               The username that messages will be sent as (default "sensu")